BretStateham/FlySimExpress/Labs/flysimexpress-03.md

-1. To make your code more readable, and possibly be able to edit it, open the Location the "**`FlySimFunctions`**" folder under the folder where you extractded the workshop contents to, and open it with Visual Studio Code.
+1. To make your code more readable, and possibly be able to edit it, open the Location the "**`FlySimFunctions`**" folder under the folder where you extracted the workshop contents to, and open it with Visual Studio Code.
 Navigate to the "**`FlySimIotData/index.js`**" file and click on it to view it.

     ![Function Code open in Visual Studio Code](images/functioninvscode.png)